GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/install-kubernetes.md

         === "Linux"

             Open file manager which maybe `Nautilus` and find `Connect to Server` place the address which should be `dav://localhost:8080/repository/default`.
-By default the username and password are `admin` if not changed in `etc/gluu/conf/jca_password`.
+By default the username and password are `admin` if not changed in `/etc/gluu/conf/jackrabbit_admin_password` inside the pod.

         === "Windows"

             Install a WebDav client such as WinSCP.
 Connect using the jackrabbit address which should be `http://localhost:8080/repository/default`.
-By default the username and password are `admin` if not changed in `etc/gluu/conf/jca_password`.
+By default the username and password are `admin` if not changed in `/etc/gluu/conf/jackrabbit_admmin_password` inside the pod.

         === "Mac"

             Open `Finder` , `Go` then `Connect to Server` and place the address which should be `http://localhost:8080/repository/default`.
-By default the username and password are `admin` if not changed in `etc/gluu/conf/jca_password`.
+By default the username and password are `admin` if not changed in `/etc/gluu/conf/jackrabbit_admin_password` inside the pod.

 === "Script"